Starting With Slurm On Virginia Tech Advanced Research Computing Cluster

 by R Gaurav

-This quick tutorial is meant for the first time users of Slurm
+This quick tutorial is meant for the first time users of Slurm for running

 jobs/experiments on the Virginia Tech’s Advanced Research Computing (ARC) cluster, hence useful to only the Virginia